justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 Installing packages is really easy.
 The AUR has a lot, and the doc's describe really easy ways of downloading those.
 Also, some videos show to update with `pacman -Sy`, but the doc's clearly state to not use that and instead use `pacman -Syu` (At least at the time of me typing this up).
+If you forgot to install a console, you can either tty console or use boot disk and mount everything and install.